Want to keep bullets outside your body, where they belong?

 Most manufacturers produce armor in just a handful of shapes, but you’ll choose depending on the type of coverage you’re looking for and your body’s unique shape and motions.

 - Rectangular: These plates offer the most coverage but the least mobility.
-They’re also popular for back plates since they cover so much.
+They’re primarily popular for back plates since they cover so much.

 - SAPI: These plates offer a lot of the same coverage as rectangular plates, but the upper corners are removed to give you a better range of motion.

-- Shooter: These plates are similar to the SAPI, but the corners are cut more aggressively down.
-May be handed, where one side is shaped differently to accommodate a buttstock for right or left-handed shooters.
+- Shooter: These plates are similar to the SAPI, but the corners are cut more aggressively.
+Some have one side that’s shaped differently to accommodate a buttstock for right or left-handed shooters.

 - Swimmer: These plates are aggressively cut down on all corners, offering the least protection but the most mobility.